 The stemming algorithm relies on common English language patterns - like verbs ending in ing - to find the stems.
-This is more efficient that looking up each search term in a dictionary and usually produces desirable results.
+This is more efficient than looking up each search term in a dictionary and usually produces desirable results.
 However, it also means the search will sometimes reduce a word to an incorrect stem and cause unexpected results.
-To prevent a word or phrase from stemming, put it in double-quotes.
+To prevent a word or phrase from stemming, put it in double-quotes to force an exact search.
+For example, a search for parenting will also return results for parental, but a search for "parenting" will not.

 Understanding how stemming works can help you to create more relevant searches, but it is usually best not to anticipate how a search term will be stemmed.
-For example, searching for gold compass does not return for golden compass because the search does not recognize gold as a stem of golden.
+For example, searching for gold compass does not return the same results as golden compass, because -en is not a regular suffix in English, and therefore the stemming algorithm does not recognize gold as a stem of golden.